cybercom-finland/vagrant-deltacloud-provider/README.md

 ### Development

-To work on the `vagrant-openstack` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the dependencies:
+To work on the `vagrant-deltacloud` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the dependencies:

 Note: Vagrant 1.6 requires bundler version < 1.7.
 We recommend using last 1.6